-SUGGESTED SEMESTER SCHEDULE FOR CLINICAL LABORATORY SCIENCE MAJOR, B.S.
+SUGGESTED SEMESTER SCHEDULE FOR MEDICAL LABORATORY SCIENCE MAJOR, B.S.

-The following is a list of Clinical Laboratory Science courses arranged by year.
+The following is a list of Medical Laboratory Science courses arranged by year.
 This suggested schedule is intended to help students plan their courses without course conflicts.
 Courses that are asterisked() are recommended but not required.
-Courses that are double asterisked() are required but offered only in alternate years.